Skip to main content

 About

-The Vanishing of Ethan Carter is a single player puzzle game with horror, mystery and thriller themes.
+The Vanishing of Ethan Carter is a single player open world simulation game with horror, mystery and thriller themes.
 It was developed by The Astronauts and was released on September 25, 2014.
 It received mostly positive reviews from critics and positive reviews from players.

 The Vanishing of Ethan Carter is a first-person story-driven mystery game focused on exploration and discovery.
 As occult-minded private detective Paul Prospero communicate with the dead to discover the fate of a missing boy and the mystery behind a dark ancient force lurking in Red Creek Valley.